Are you worried about making sure your leopard gecko has a well-balanced diet?

 Mealworms and crickets are among the best insects to feed your leopard gecko, and they are readily available.

-There are other options to introduce into your leopard gecko’s diet, including waxworms, butterworms, silkworms, tomato hornworms, beetles, sowbugs, and cockroaches.
+Other options to introduce into your leopard gecko’s diet include waxworms, butterworms, silkworms, tomato hornworms, beetles, sowbugs, and cockroaches.

 Waxworms* and butterworms should be fed to your leopard gecko more as a special treat, as these two are very high in fat, and too many too often can cause your gecko to become obese.

 *Further Reading: Wax worms and how leopard geckos handle them

 If you feed a leopard gecko butterworms too often, these animals have been known to become addicted and refuse to eat anything else.

 Keep these as a treat, and you will be just fine.